Python List Data Structure

 # Modifying a range of elements (index 1 to 3)

-In this example, we modified elements at indices 1 and 2, replacing "banana" and "cherry" with "blueberry" and "fig", respectively.
+In this example, we modified elements at indices 1 and 2, replacing "mars" and "jupiter" with "blueberry" and "fig", respectively.

 3. Appending Elements to a List